 Garnish with a lime wedge and extra fresh jalapeño slices, if desired.

 Boom!
 Done!
 Great for Cinco de Mayo!
 This jalapeño margarita recipe rocks!!
+Perfect spin on the classic margarita.
 Definitely one of my favorite cocktails.
 What do you think?
 Do you love it?

 Recipe Tips & Notes